 As mentioned earlier, WMS — which is considered the baseline for implementation of more advanced technology — is still missing from one-third of warehousing facilities.
 In most cases, companies rely on spreadsheets and standalone software solutions such as pick-to-light or voice-directed picking tools, which do not work in sync.

 Furthermore, the cost of implementing custom IOT systems — especially across smaller warehouse facilities — often outweighs the benefits.
-Despite the diminishing price of sensors and greater availability of cloud-based infrastructure solutions, Industrial IoT app development involves integration with third-party devices and services, while the business logic of web and mobile applications is coded from scratch.
+Despite the diminishing price of sensors and greater availability of cloud-based infrastructure solutions, Industrial IoT app development involves integration with third-party devices and services, while the business logic of web and mobile applications being coded from scratch.

-While retail and logistics companies are still struggling to create a holistic IOT perspective, truly connected warehouse experiences and seamless supply chains are supporting the growing amount of smaller customer orders.
+While retail and logistics companies are still struggling to create a holistic IOT perspective, truly connected warehouse optimisation experiences and seamless supply chains are supporting the growing amount of smaller customer orders.
 The answer might lie in mobile technology and industrial handhelds.

 Air quality & hygiene monitoring in warehouses

-All things considered, it’s safe to say the future of warehouse is connected.
+All things considered, it’s safe to say the future of the warehouse is connected.
 Is your company ready for the change?